4 Min Read

-Ah, the silent treatment in a relationship - nothing says, I love you, like being ignored.
+Ah, the silent treatment in a relationship - nothing says, “I love you”, like being ignored.
 No one likes getting it, yet a lot of us do it.

 Sadly, a lot of us know what it feels like to get the silent treatment in our relationship.
 In couples counseling it's not uncommon for me to hear partners say,

 Is The Silent Treatment Abuse?

 Now sometimes being quiet is a good thing.
 If you need to be silent so you don't say something you shouldn't, then it's a good thing to do.
 If you need to remain quiet for management of your anger, then staying silent is being smart.

-What separates the silent treatment goes past a few hours, which is long enough for all of us to cool down and get past any hurt feelings, then it can become abusive.
+When the silent treatment goes past a few hours, which should be long enough for all of us to cool down and get past the intensity of any hurt feelings, then it can become abusive.

 Why The Silent Treatment Is Bad

-As the above social media post describes, getting the silent treatment in a relationship causes the same response in our brains to being physically hit.
+As the above social media post describes, getting the silent treatment in a relationship causes the same response in our brains as being physically hit.
 Brain imaging shows that physical pain and social pain excite the same parts of our brain.
 The chemicals released in our bodies are the same too.
 And over time this kind of emotional abuse can even cause changes in the structure of our brains as well.

 As if feeling alone, shut out, unloved aren't enough, it also can cause us to question if there is something wrong with us.
-The bottom line is that withholding emotions, and one way to do that is with the silent treatment, isn't healthy, just as not controlling emotions and fighting isn't healthy either.
+This can lead us to react with behaviors that are unhealthy and contrary to maintaining a healthy relationship.

-Stop The Silent Treatment In Your Relationship
+Stopping The Silent Treatment In Your Relationship

 Put a limit also on how long you can go without speaking to each other.